qihongl/learn-hippo/README.md

 python eval-group.py
 ```

-This script will use the input variables to locate the pre-trained models, test those models on a test set, then save the data.
-Note that the input variables here must match the input variables use in model training (step 1), otherwise the script won't be able locate the pre-trained models.
+This script will use the input simulation parameters to locate the pre-trained models, test those models on a test set, then save the data.
+Note that the input simulation parameters here must match the simulation parameters you used for model training (step 1), otherwise this script won't be able locate the pre-trained models.

 ### 3.Visualize the data

-To visualize some basic results, go to `src/` and configure the simulation parameters in `eval-group.py` to specify which simulation are you running.
+To visualize the results, go to `src/` and configure the simulation parameters in `vis-data.py` to specify the simulation parameters.
 Then run the visualization script:

 ```sh
 python vis-data.py
 ```

-Almost all figures (except for Figure 8, which involves MVPA decoding) from simulation 1 to 5 can be created using this script, with the 3 steps discussion above.
-Then for other simulations, please refer to the detail instruction for each simulation.

-Note that this script will use the input variables to locate the data and then make plots.
-Note that the input variables here must match the input variables use in model training (step 1), otherwise the script won't be able locate the data.
+Note that this script will use the input simulation parameters to locate the data and then make plots.
+So input simulation parameters here must match the simulation parameters used for model training (step 1), otherwise the script won't be able locate the data.

-## Specific instruction for all simulations
+## Specific instruction for each simulation

 This section lists the scripts you need to replicate every simulation in the paper.
-Note that when you use the python scripts analyze or visualize the data, the input parameters in the python script must match the parameters used in the training scripts.
+Note that when you use the python scripts to visualize the data (e.g. `vis-*.py`), the input parameters must match the parameters used in the training scripts.
 This enable the python script to find the location of the saved data.
-For example, in simulation 1, the input parameters in `vis-data.py` must match what's in `submit-sim1.sh`.

 ### Simulation 1